Season 3, Episode 4

 Michael Kithcart:

 Yes.
 And you.
-You also noted the distinction too, between men and women, women in general can have a harder time in seeing that that value, or maybe even giving their strengths, the value that it deserves.
+You also noted the distinction too, between men and women, women in general can have a harder time seeing that value, or maybe even giving their strengths, the value that it deserves.
 So it's super satisfying to help people break through those limiting beliefs.

 Susan Rylance: